NanChanNN/equi_self_attn/README.md

 **Introduction**

-This is an anonymous repository of the official implementation of paper *Equivariant self-attention via invariant features*.
+This is a repository of the official implementation of paper *Equivariant self-attention via invariant features*.
+Module implementation is placed in `modules/attn_modules.py`.

 **Prerequisites**